amplication/docs/docs/how-to/deploy-to-kubernetes.md

 ## Pre-requisites

 Although default amplication code generation provides a few of the building blocks required to be able to deploy to kubernetes - e.g., Dockerfile.
 We will supplement the code base with the other pre-requisites by installing two plugins on the applicable service.
 These plugins are `Github Actions` and `Helm Chart`.
-Using these plugins will result in havin the artefacts required to deploy the application to Kubernetes - a container image & helm chart.
+Using these plugins will result in having the artifacts required to deploy the application to Kubernetes - a container image & helm chart.

 ### Step 1: Configuration of the Github Actions plugin